predictiveworks/cdap-spark/works-ml/docs/VectorAssembler-sparkcompute.md

 # Vector Assembler

 ## Description
-This machine learning plugin represents
+This machine learning plugin represents the transformation stage that leverages the Apache Spark ML "Vector Assembler" to merge multiple numeric (or numeric vector) fields into a single feature vector.

 ## Configuration
 **Reference Name**: Name used to uniquely identify this plugin for lineage, annotating metadata, etc.